cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter6.typ

 where $N_"feat"$ is the number of features.

 On the other hand, the sequential neural network was made of 3 hidden layers: the first one had 64 neurons, the second one had 32 neurons and the third one had 8 neurons.
 The input layer had 7 neurons (same as the number of features) and the output layer had 1 neuron (representing the target $phi_K$).
 Initially an architecture with the following neurons in each hidden layer was chosen: 16, 10, 8.
 This was because this initial neural network has approximately the same number of parameters as the polynomial regression of 4th degree done before (330 parameters for the regression and 360 for the initial neural network).
 Then more neurons were being added until the MAE was reduced below 0.03.
-As we see later no overfitting was observed.
+As we will see later no overfitting was observed.
 The architecture of the final neural network is shown in @fig:nn_isotropic.

 #figure(
   image("../images/nn_iso.png", width:90%),